techfano/swam/README.md

 - A simple way to managing your web applications.
 - Index.html file generated automatically.
 - Bower components administration automatically.
-- Angular AMD architecture integrated.
+- AngularJS AMD architecture integrated.
 - Controlling your web apps development and distributions
 - minifying css and js distribution automatically
 - Developing with live reaload (in port: 9000)